Profession: 43rd US President

 - 1977-11-05 43rd US President George W. Bush (31) weds Laura Welch (31) at The First United Methodist Church in Midland, Texas

-- 2000-11-07 Controversial US presidential election between George W. Bush and Al Gore which is eventually resolved in Bush's favor by the Supreme Court
+- 2000-11-07 Controversial US presidential election between George W. Bush and Al Gore is inconclusive; the result, in Bush's favor, is eventually resolved by the Supreme Court

 - 2001-05-17 US President George W. Bush calls for reduced regulations to encourage more oil, gas, and nuclear production